Bfilipovic/SljivaStore/backend/docs/ARWEAVE_INTEGRATION.md

 - Arweave uploads are asynchronous and non-blocking
 - Transaction numbers are sequential and immutable
 - The transaction chain on Arweave provides complete audit trail
-- All transaction types (TRANSACTION, GIFT, MINT) are uploaded
+- All transaction types are uploaded with their complete data including signatures
+- Each transaction includes signer and signature fields for verification
+- The uploaded data includes transactionId (local hash-based _id) for verification